-|Website of the plugins||Wordfence||iThemes Security||Sucuri|
+|Website of the Plugins||Wordfence||iThemes Security||Sucuri|

-|Tested with the latest WordPress version||Yes||Yes||Yes|
+|Tested with the latest WordPress version||Yes||Yes||to 5.3.4|

-|Number of ratings||3280||3812||303|
+|Number of ratings||3,572||3,830||338|

-At the same time Wordfence also in the free version direct access to the entire spectrum of the firewall, unlike for example iThemes Securitywhere information from the network is only accessible in the PROversion
+At Wordfence again, you get direct access to the entire firewall spectrum in the free version, unlike, for example, with iThemes Securitywhere information from the network is only accessible in the PRO version.

-Our securityPluginrecommendation is therefore quite clear Wordfence.
-The Plugin already offers a comprehensive firewall in the free version and concentrates on the two core topics that are important for a securityPlugin should provide: a firewall and security scans.
+Our Security-Plugin-recommendation is therefore quite clear Wordfence.
+The Plugin already offers a comprehensive firewall in the free version and concentrates on the two core topics that a securityPlugin should provide: A firewall and security scans.